Today, I have something really incredible to share…

 22. Sewing Kit

-Since you’re only taking one main set of clothes (the set you’ll wear every day), you’ll need a small light traveling sewing kit.
+with just one set of clothes (the set you’ll wear every day), you’ll want a small sewing kit.

-A sewing kit allows you to mend your clothes should they rip or tear on the trail.
+A sewing kit allows you to mend should they rip or tear on the trail.

 23. Safety Pins